The Whole Nine Yards (film): Production

 In April 1999, it was announced Matthew Perry would star alongside Bruce Willis in the Franchise Pictures-produced film.
-Matthew Perry filmed the movie during summer hiatus of Friends between Seasons 5 and 6.
+Perry filmed the movie in Montreal during the summer hiatus of Friends between Seasons 5 and 6.
+Perry said the environment was open for improvisations, with his own including more slapstick in his role, and suggesting Kevin Pollak to extend the pause in the line "something that doesn't deserve to be breathing the air."
+Willis had the whole penthouse of the Intercontinental Hotel for himself and would throw parties lasting all night long, with the cast and crew at times going straight to the set from them.
+Perry resorted to taking Xanax pills to ensure he would rest, even knowing that the tranquilizer could react badly with alcohol.

 Reception

 Box office

 The Whole Nine Yards grossed $57.3 million in the United States and Canada, and $49.1 million in other territories, for a worldwide total of $106.4 million.

-The film grossed $13.4 million in its opening weekend, finishing second at the box office.
+The film grossed $13.7 million in its opening weekend, finishing first at the box office.
 It then made $9.6 million in its sophomore weekend and $7.2 million in its third.

 Critical response

-On Rotten Tomatoes the film has an approval rating of 43% based on 104 reviews, with an average rating of 5.2/10.
-The website's critics consensus reads: "Despite a charming cast, The Whole Nine Yards can't tickle funny bones consistently enough to distract from its sitcom-like story."
-Metacritic gives the film a weighted average score of 47 out of 100, based on 32 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert gave the film one of the more positive reviews, noting in particular that the highlight was Amanda Peet's performance as Jill, which Ebert called "perfect".